-The Coalition for Aboriginal Health Equality urges the Victorian Government to:
+VACCHO urges the Victorian Government to:

-- 1. Enter into a new bilateral agreement with the Commonwealth that: - $\checkmark$ Focuses on the specific health needs of the Victorian Aboriginal community, including: - ✓ Mental health - √ Addressing the impact of racism - √ Chronic and complex conditions - ✓ Involves Aboriginal people, their communities and representative organisations in planning, implementation and evaluation - $\checkmark$ Maintains and builds on the momentum of previous partnership agreements - $\checkmark$ Has robust and transparent reporting frameworks - 2.
-Take leadership at the Council of Australian Government (COAG) and the Australian Health Ministers Conference (AHMC) to ensure that Aboriginal and Torres Strait Islander health outcomes are an agenda item. - 3.
+- 1. Make a substantial commitment to infrastructure and capacity funding for all Victorian Aboriginal Community Controlled Health services provided via a funding pool of \$50 million over four years, funded by the Victorian government as part of a renewed commitment to closing the gap in health outcomes and life expectancy for Aboriginal Victorians. - 2.
+Enter into a new bilateral agreement with the Commonwealth that: - Focuses on the specific health needs of the Victorian Aboriginal community, including: - Mental health - Addressing the impact of racism - Chronic and complex conditions - Involves Aboriginal people, their communities and representative organisations in planning, implementation and evaluation - Maintains and builds on the momentum of previous partnership agreements - Has robust and transparent reporting frameworks - 3.
+Take leadership at the Council of Australian Government (COAG) and the Australian Health Ministers Conference (AHMC) to ensure that Aboriginal and Torres Strait Islander health outcomes are an agenda item. - 4.
 Ensure that ongoing collaborative efforts in Aboriginal and Torres Strait Islander Health are discussed, recorded and made publicly available at all COAG and AHMC meetings